 Last week when iOS 7 was unveiled, there was an avalanche of opinion spewed about icons and frosted glass.
-I was watching my social feeds closely and I was amazed at the amount of pure vitriol came from my Android-loving friends.
-It’s a hatred with them.
-Unlike Apple fans who can love their iDevices while using Google services, there is a real, visceral dislike of Apple that causes not only a lot of knee-jerk judgement from Google fans, but a lot of narrow thinking.
+I was watching my social feeds closely, and I was amazed at the amount of pure vitriol came from my Android-loving friends.
+It’s hatred with them.
+Unlike Apple fans who can love their iDevices while using Google services, there is a real, visceral dislike of Apple that causes not only a lot of knee-jerk judgement from Google fans but a lot of narrow thinking.

-Open advocates think that the average person cares that they can’t hack their bootloader, when really all they care about is what apps, services and functions their device enables them to use.
-In this way, Apple is the most open and it shows in its tribe’s willingness to use services other than those produced by Apple.Spencer Callaghan
+Open advocates think that the average person cares that they can’t hack their bootloader when all they care about is what apps, services and functions their device enables them to use.
+In this way, Apple is the most open and it shows in its tribe’s willingness to use services other than those produced by Apple.

-But … I do come across a sort of rabid hate — an irrational hate – of Apple in certain online communities.
+But … I do come across a sort of rabid hate – irrational hate – of Apple in certain online communities.
 Google+?
-I can understand the Google fanboys, they use and love Google products, I just don’t understand the Apple hating.
+I can understand the Google fanboys, they use and love Google products, I don’t understand the Apple hating.